-Disable on Open Input
+Disable on open input

 An alarm can be disabled when an input the open in order to avoid false or unnecessary alarms.
 This option will allow the user to specify if the alarm is disabled when the input is open.
-The options are either no or ves.
+The options are either no or yes.
+This option is only valid for alarms with input sources.